Collaborative for Children's History

 1992

-We create Corporate HANDS, the nation's largest locally-managed business collaboration to enhance quality and availability of child care in Greater Houston.
+Corporate HANDS, the nation’s largest locally managed business collaboration, is established to enhance the quality and availability of child care in Greater Houston.

 1994